DevTech-Solutions/metafab-authentication-plugin/README.md

 # metafab-authentication-plugin
-Authenticate Minecraft Players with you Metafab Ecosystem &amp; Game
+Authenticate Minecraft Players with your MetaFab Ecosystem & Game